 Keep your eyes open during meditation but do not focus on anything in particular.
 This may seem strange to begin with but it will take time before we can meditate easily enough in such a position so just allow random thoughts to drift by without following them too intently.

 Sit down in front of a mirror when you meditate.
-Although it might sound strange, this method eliminates all potential distractions and allows us to concentrate fully on what you want instead because any thoughts that arise can be dismissed simply looking at our reflection…as long as you remain seated in front of the mirror, there is no need to focus on anything else.
+Although it might sound strange, this method eliminates all potential distractions and allows you to concentrate fully on what you want instead because any thoughts that arise can be dismissed simply by looking at your reflection…as long as you remain seated in front of the mirror, there is no need to focus on anything else.

 Keep a diary of all the things that cross your mind during meditation.
 This will help you to analyze why you find it difficult to concentrate in this way and may even show us the reasons why you fail every time because these thoughts are usually caused by lingering negative emotions or memories that can be easily exorcized with regular practice over time.